musman-uk/portfolio/independent-projects/support-logs/README.md

 ## 📋 Support Logs

 Support Logs is a mock technical support dashboard.
-It demonstrates how structured issue tracking communicates clearly, builds trust, and reduces friction.
-Each log captures the **report, environment, status, diagnosis, and resolution** in a format that mirrors real support workflows.
+It demonstrates how structured issue tracking, beginning with initial tickets and continuing through to full incident logs, communicates clearly, builds trust, and reduces friction.
+Each log captures the **report, environment, status, diagnosis, and resolution** in a format that mirrors real support practices and team processes.

 ---